tannineo/cs7ns6-groupwork/README.md

 ### Caveats

-Do notice to start nodes **ONE BY ONE** with LEADER - FOLLOWER order to establish the cluster.
+Do notice to start nodes **ONE BEFORE OTHERS** with LEADER - FOLLOWER order to establish the cluster.

 For example: